hasclass/core-lib/README.md

-## API Docs
+## API Docs on rubyjs.org/doc

-You can quickly search and jump through the documentation by using the fuzzy finder dialog:
+You can quickly search and jump through the [online documentation](http://rubyjs.org/doc) by using the fuzzy finder dialog:

 Open fuzzy finder dialog: `Ctrl-T`